Hannah Arendt

 Born in 1906, German-born American philosopher Hannah Arendt is widely considered to be one of the most important political thinkers of the 20th century.
 Her many books and articles have had a lasting influence on political theory and philosophy.

-Arendt is perhaps most famous for her coining of the phrase, the ‘banality of evil’.
-As we explore in our short explainer piece on the ‘banality of evil’, Arendt argues that evil does not have the Satan-like, villainous appearance we might typically associate it with.
+Beyond Arendt’s brilliantly original critique of the human condition, she is perhaps most famous for her coining of the phrase, the ‘banality of evil’.
+As I explore in my short explainer piece on the ‘banality of evil’, Arendt argues that evil does not have the Satan-like, villainous appearance we might typically associate it with.

 Rather, evil is perpetuated when immoral principles become normalized over time by unthinking people.
 Evil becomes commonplace; it becomes the everyday.
 Ordinary people — going about their everyday lives — become complicit actors in systems that perpetuate evil.